Austria-Hungary

 Plan: the extensions toward Löwelstraße and Metastasiogasse

-The plan from 1882 shows the extensions toward Löwelstraße and Metastasiogasse. photo BPD
+The plan from 1882 shows the extensions toward Löwelstraße and Metastasiogasse. photo: BPD

 Following the demolition of the last remnants of the Minorite Monastery and the Hofspital, the final additional wing designed by Otto Hofer was added in 1900.
 This wing housed the State Archives and boasts a technically advanced cast-iron structure for the storage floors.